Many prescription medications can cause tooth damage.

 Professional treatment depends on the particular medication or drug and its effects on your teeth and gums, but may include:

-- If a medicine is causing your dental health problems, the dentist may suggest that you talk to your doctor about adjusting the dose or method of delivery.
+- If a medicine is causing your dental health problems, the dentist may suggest that you talk to your doctor about adjusting the dose or method of taking it.
 In some cases, it may be possible to switch to another type of medicine that does not risk your dental health.

 - If the doctor advises that changing your medication is not possible, talk to your dentist about professional and at-home treatments that can help to protect your teeth.